 Each Career Guide highlights curriculum requirements, as well as skills and abilities that may be developed and applied through each course of study.
 To complement the academic information, a range of interesting occupational opportunities are listed as a starting point for considering how academic experiences may translate to professional work settings.
 The Career Guide series represents a collaborative effort between The Career Center and numerous academic units.

-Academic Minor.
-Students wishing to pursue an academic minor in Physics must develop a specific plan for its completion in consultation with the Department's designated advisor.
-Appointments are scheduled through the Department's Office of Student Services in 1440 Randall Lab (734 764-5539) or via the online advising calendar www.lsa.umich.edu/physics/academics/undergraduateprogram/currentstudents/advising
+Students wishing to pursue a minor in Physics must develop a specific plan for its completion in consultation with the department's designated advisor.

-The Physics Help Room (1416 Randall Lab) was created to help students in Introductory Physics courses (PHYSICS 135/136; 235/236; 140/141; 240/241).
-The Help Room is staffed (usually M-W 10am-9pm and Th/F 10am-5pm during the fall and winter) with graduate students, undergraduate students, and faculty on a full time basis.
-Help Room staff are able to answer most questions.
-Services in the Physics Help Room are free to all U-M students.
+The Physics Help Room was created to help students in Introductory Physics classes.
+The Help Room is staffed (usually be-tween the hours of 10 a.m. and 6 p.m. in the fall and winter, with limited spring hours) with graduate students, undergraduate students, and faculty on a full time basis.
+Help Room staff are available to answer questions on most undergraduate physics courses.
+Services in the Physics Help Room are free to all U M students.

 - Academics & Requirements